Second Session, 43rd Parliament

 This government has spent billions on Site C dam.
 It’s great to see British Columbians benefiting from hydroelectric power from my region for decades.
 My region has gotten very little back, even though it makes major contributions to this province.

 I currently have people stranded and blocked from their homes in Old Fort because of a landslide that could have been dealt with during the construction phase of Site C. Instead, this government chose not to make any decisions with this community that it directly affected.
 This isn’t the first time.
-It is not the second time.
+It’s not the second time.
 This is the third time this landslide has happened.

 The Speaker: Question, Member.